nehalineogi/azure-networking/README.md

  - Single region default flows with Azure vWAN
  - Secured vWAN
  - Use case for routing intent
- - Use case for NVA
+ - Use case for NVA in indirect spokes
  - Use case for Custom Routing
  - Multiregin design
  - Configuratin snippets